ACEnglish/truvari/README.md

 `(zgrep "#" my_calls.vcf.gz && bedtools intersect -u -a my_calls.vcf.gz -b include.bed) | bgzip > filtered.vcf.gz`

-If an `--includebed` is not provided, the comparison is restricted to only the contigs present in the base VCF heaer.
+If an `--includebed` is not provided, the comparison is restricted to only the contigs present in the base VCF header.
 Therefore, any comparison calls on contigs not in the base calls will not be counted toward summary statistics and will not be present in any output vcfs.